 The key here is to work the template into a consistent trading plan.

 For instance, how you determine the market trend is related to how you find pullbacks and entries.
 Some tools have a natural synergy with one another.
 Some methods work better for you because of your experience.

 The goal is to integrate these factors using the template to create a strategy that is simple and effective for you.

 The article was first published on 31 December 2013 and updated on 12 August 2021.

 The post Template for a Simple Day Trading Strategy appeared first on Trading Setups Review.

 This content was originally published here.

 Read below articles too:

-- Non-Directional Option Strategy: The Best Trading Strategy for Volatility
+- Bank Nifty Option Trading Strategy for weekly expiry

 We Introduce a new Bank Nifty Future strategy for Intraday.
 Gave a 90% return in the last 6 months.
 Please check the link below for more information.